Rate this Page

 • patience (int) – Number of generations without improvement before stopping.
 Default: 3.
 Early stopping enabled by default.

 • initial_population_strategy (InitialPopulationStrategy | None) – Strategy for generating the initial population.
 FROM_RANDOM generates a random population.
-FROM_DEFAULT starts from the default configuration.
+FROM_BEST_AVAILABLE uses cached configs from prior runs, and fills the remainder with random configs when best_available_pad_random is True.
 Can be overridden by HELION_AUTOTUNER_INITIAL_POPULATION env var.
 If not set via env var and None is passed, defaults to FROM_RANDOM.

 • compile_timeout_lower_bound (float) –